CFA Level 2

 CFA Level 2 Passing Rates between 2001-2016

-- Also, you may note that the total number of candidates appearing for CFA Level 2 steadily increased during this 15 year period.
+- Also, you may note that the total number of candidates appearing for CFA Level 2 steadily increased during these 15 years.

 source: CFA Institute

-As you can see the intensity of CFA Level 2, you need to study really hard.
-Buckle up and start preparing.
+As you can see, the intensity of CFA Level 2 requires studying hard.
+So, buckle up and start preparing.

 CFA Level 2 Exam Format Key Highlights

-Before we go ahead and talk about study tips, have a look at the format of the exam so that you can prepare yourself accordingly.
+Before we go ahead and talk about study tips, have a look at the exam format so that you can prepare yourself accordingly.